-If approved, LLM's may take up to six (6) credits and second- or third-year JD students may take up to twelve (12) credits outside of the Law School and apply these credits to their degrees.
-In general, only graduate-level non-law courses at the University of Michigan are approved (with exception for foreign language courses).
+If approved, second- or third-year JD students may take up to twelve (12) credits and LLM's may take up to six (6) credits outside of the Law School and apply these credits to their degrees.
 For JD students, a maximum of six out of these twelve may be taken at another ABA approved law school.
-All students must obtain approval from the Office of Student Life (email@example.com) PRIOR to enrolling in the class.
-Grades earned in these classes are not factored into Law School students’ GPAs and they do not count toward graded units for honors eligibility.
+Generally, credit for non-law courses at the University of Michigan will only be approved if at the graduate level (with an exception for foreign language courses).
+All students must obtain approval from the Office of Student Life (firstname.lastname@example.org) PRIOR to enrolling in the class.
+Grades earned in these classes are not factored into Law School students' GPAs and they do not count toward graded units for honors eligibility.

 To take a course outside The University of Michigan, students must complete and submit a Request for Approval of Course Taken at Another University Form in the External Enrollment system.
 The Office of Student Life will review the form and render its decision by email.
 The Office's approval is required to apply law degree credit.